Amichai Chikli: Views and opinions

 In a May 2024 interview with The Jerusalem Post podcast, he condemned the 2024 pro-Palestinian protests on university campuses in the United States: "You cannot pretend that October 7 didn't happen", adding "You cannot stand next to a sign that says 'Decolonization by all means necessary' and pretend that you don't understand what that means."
-Chiklo expressed criticism towards university leaders: "I have no expectations from the leadership of these universities."
+Chikli expressed criticism towards university leaders: "I have no expectations from the leadership of these universities."
 For Chikli, the motivations of the protestors are both ideological and psychological.
 He cited Mattias Desmet, a Ghent University psychology professor: "Lack of social connections, social isolation, lacking meaning in life.
 These feelings create anxiety and frustration, and that is the foundation that pushes these young people to become part of this mass formation," Chikli told the podcast.
 He concluded that this "provides them with an immediate sense of belonging, an immediate sense of meaning."

 In September 2024 he stated that the IDF had the right to 'take over' areas in Southern Lebanon from which missiles could be fired into Israel.

-In December 2024, he supported an independent Kurdistan and called for the expulsion of Turkish president, Recep Tayyip Erdoğan from NATO.
+In December 2024 he supported an independent Kurdistan and called for the expulsion of Turkish president, Recep Tayyip Erdoğan from NATO.

-In December 2024, he praised the Swedish government for its decision to stop funding UNRWA, adding that the aid organization “has lost its legitimacy to exist” amid the involvement of staff members in terror activities.
+In December 2024 he praised the Swedish government for its decision to stop funding UNRWA, adding that the aid organization “has lost its legitimacy to exist” amid the involvement of staff members in terror activities.

 In the same month he criticized Pope Francis over a Vatican nativity scene display that featured a keffiyeh.
 In a letter addressed to the Pope, Chikli wrote: "There is no other way to understand this decision than as a deliberate adoption of the Palestinian narrative".
 He also condemned the Pope for having recently said that Israel "might be" committing genocide: "As a nation that lost six million of its sons and daughters in the Holocaust, we are especially sensitive to the trivialization of the term ‘genocide’—a trivialization that is dangerously close to Holocaust denial."